 5. The Application

 The American Smooth is built on a foundation of social dancing.
-This makes it easy to transition from a ballroom to a social dance party, office function, or nightclub.
+This makes it easy to transition from ballroom halls to dance parties, office functions, or nightclubs.

 The International Style is a bit like a tuxedo or evening gown.
 It may not blend into a lot of environments, but when it's in the right one, it's striking.
 So it may be rare to see this style blend well at a less formal gathering, but with a great frame and smooth movement, blending in may well be impossible.

 One of the greatest things about this hobby is that you don't need to pick sides.
-In fact, you can learn from both.
-While there are some ardent dance students on either side, cutting one out in favor of the other can limit your overall enjoyment.
+In fact, all of us ballroom dancers can learn from both and use it to improve our dancing progress.
+While there are some ardent dance students on either side, cutting one out in favor of the other can limit your overall enjoyment from your dance journey.

 Think of this fact:

-Many of the top American Smooth professionals work with International Standard coaches and many of the top International Standard professionals work with American Style coaches.
+Many of the top American Smooth professionals work with International Standard dance instructors and many of the top International Standard professionals work with American Style coaches.

 Why?
-Because each side appreciates what the other is doing and you can always gain something by trying new things.
+Because each side appreciates what the other is doing and you can always gain something by trying new things especially throughout your dance journey.